DblV/DblV.github.io/_posts/2016-07-23-currying_in_fsharp.md

 let add x y = x + y
 {% endhighlight %}

 The answer is no (of course).
-When the above method is declared, what actually gets created by the compiler is a chain of functions, each with a single argument.
+When the above function is declared, what actually gets created by the compiler is a chain of functions, each with a single argument.
 This under-the-hood legwork allows functions with multiple inputs to be declared in a nice, syntactically clean way, while the code still holds true to the fundamental rules.
 And this general process, in which a function with multiple arguments is transformed into a chain of single-argument functions, is referred to as currying.
 (Named for Haskell Curry, of course.
 There, saves you a trip to [wikipedia...](https://en.wikipedia.org/wiki/Currying))

 More detail?
 OK.